 Real property in New York is taxed based on its value.
 Counties, cities, towns, villages, school districts and special districts each raise money through the real property tax to pay for local services.
 The amount of a particular property’s tax bill is determined by the property’s taxable assessment and the tax rates of the taxing jurisdictions in which the property is located.

-New York State law provides that every property in most municipalities be assessed at a uniform percentage of value.
-That percentage can be 5 percent, 10 percent, 50 percent or any other percentage not exceeding 100 percent.
-It does not matter what percentage is used, but that every property is assessed at the same uniform percentage within one assessing unit.
+New York state law provides that every property in most municipalities be assessed at a uniform percentage of value.
+That percentage can be 5%, 10%, 50% or any other percentage not exceeding 100%.
+It does not matter what percentage is used, but that every property is assessed at the same uniform percentage within 1 assessing unit.

 To apply for STAR, contact your local property assessor.